 The ECSS will require a good knowledge of topics such as ethical hacking, password cracking, networking, web applications and web servers, proxy servers, honeypots and firewalls, steganography, cryptography and cybercrime.
 For an entry level position on the information security field, it is indeed a great step if you wish to demonstrate you have the required expertise to build and manage the security of an organization.

 Searching for security+ certification training information?
-Look no further than InfoSec Institute!
-Simply fill out the form below to receive course details/pricing.
+Fill out the form below to receive course details/pricing.

 How does Security+ really compare to other entry level certifications?

 While each of the aforementioned certifications has its strengths, the Security+ still holds up as the best recommendation for a first entry level security certification.
 There are numerous reasons for that:

 - Midrange price, not all that different from other equivalent certifications;